researchpy/documentation/source/signrank_documentation.rst

 Effect size measures formulas
 =============================
-By default no effect size measures are calculated.
+By default no effect size measures are calculated; Rank-Biserial r calculation is from :footcite:p:`Kerby2012` while the Pearson r calculation is from

 Rank-Biserial r :footcite:p:`Kerby2012`
 """"""""""""""""""""""""""""""""""""""""""""""""